It’s frustrating, I know.

 That’s because taxonomy goes beyond just categorising animals, plants, or other organisms.
 We can use it to classify almost everything, in fact.
 Taxonomy is what helps us navigate through knowledge, for example.
 Or find content that we need.
 Search engines like Google use taxonomy to classify content, after all, and it helps us find it more easily in the search results.

-So, what about DAM taxonomy?
+So, what about digital asset management taxonomy?

 Well, in this context, the term – DAM taxonomy – refers to a hierarchical system that you develop to categorise and classify digital assets to make them easy for others to navigate to and find.